zxkyjimmy/Outer-Open-Gomoku/README.md

 Version 1 is for traditional bitboard (no inverse).
 It's used to distinguish the state (L5, L4, D4, L3).

 Version 2 is for inverse bitboard.
+With traditional bitboard, when we use the instruction `pext` (Parallel bits extract) to extract the feature, we can't distinguish between **empty** and **out of wall**, so we need extra processing.
+However, they will be different if we use inverse bitboard.

 Version 3 and 4 weren't described in our paper.
 It's just for my personal experimentation.